 For example, users perform the below functions in Surfer and can import the results into ArcMap:

-- Interpolate data with Surfer's well-known interpolation methods
+- Interpolate data with well-known and highly accurate interpolation methods

 - Convert grids from one file format to another